UN: Sudan talks will aim to salvage political transition | Politics

 - Egypt

-The United Nations said Saturday it would hold talks in Sudan aimed at salvaging a fragile democratic transition amid a grinding stalemate following an October coup and the prime minister's resignation last week.
+The United Nations said on Saturday it would hold talks in Sudan to try to get the country's democratic transition back on track after it was derailed by an October military coup.

-There was no immediate comment from the pro-democracy movement or the military on the UN statement.
+The UN offer came a week after embattled Prime Minister Abdalla Hamdok resigned, citing the failure to reach a compromise between the military and the pro-democracy movement.
+The resignation plunged the country further into turmoil amid political deadlock and relentless street protests that have claimed the lives of at least 60 people since the coup.

-The Oct.
-25 coup scuttled hopes of a peaceful transition to democracy in Sudan more than two years after a popular uprising forced the military overthrow of longtime autocrat Omar al-Bashir and his Islamist government in April 2019.
+The pro-democracy movement said it has yet to receive details of the UN initiative, adding that it would continue street demonstrations until "the establishment of a fully civilian government to lead the transition."
+The position of the Sudanese Professionals Association and the Resistance Committees, however, would be crucial, given that both groups are the backbone of the anti-coup protests and have insisted on the transfer of power to civilians.

-Prime Minister Abdallah Hamdok resigned from office Jan.
-2 citing a failure to reach a compromise between the generals and the country's pro-democracy movement.
-He had been ousted in the coup only to be reinstated a month later following a deal with the military meant to calm tensions and anti-coup protests.
+The October 25 coup scuttled hopes of a peaceful transition to democracy in Sudan, more than two years after a popular uprising forced the military overthrow of longtime autocrat Omar al-Bashir and his Islamist government in April 2019.

-But Hamdok resigned, plunging the country further into turmoil amid political deadlock and relentless street protests that have claimed the lives of at least 60 people since the coup.
+Hamdok was ousted in the coup only to be reinstated a month later following a deal with the military meant to calm tensions and anti-coup protests.
+He resigned January 2, amid ongoing deadlock.

 He warned that the ongoing deadlock could push the country into further instability and "squander the important political, social and economic gains" since the uprising against al-Bashir.